 Vendaeros is extremely hierarchical in social status.
 Society runs on the premise that everyone fits into a particular walk of life and that one stays in their particular caste.
 This is not to say one cannot rise to the very top of the caste they are in, but it is unusual to see someone change their caste.
 For example, a stone mason might never rise to be a knight or noble, but he might become the head of the stone mason’s guild.
 The acceptance of one’s social station implies that while someone might be considered “above you” in social status, there is still a general societal respect that is afforded to the individual, no matter what their job might be.
 This is because while a garbage collector is still a garbage collector, respect is afforded because garbage collecting is a needed job and the fulfilling of a needed function is worthy of that respect.

 It is common to bow in society to someone of a higher social rank.
 The greater the difference in rank, the deeper the bow.
 Those considered to be of prestigious or royal blood will garner a kneeling to show one’s respect for their station.
-Those of equal rank or close to equal will give a head nod as a sign of recognition of station.
+Those of equal rank or close to equal will give a head nod as a sign of recognition of the station.
+Factions prominently display rankings to help with this order, and to prevent misunderstandings.
+In some cases, when the social rank is unknown, Vendaerosian manners take precedent and bows are exchanged to each other until such time that it becomes known

 The language of Vendaeros is still the old language of Chrossian, which is also the common language of Eldross.
 This being said, the Vendaerosians speak an older dialect of this language that is very deliberate and formal and still carries the weight from the days of eld.
 This has caused other cultures to view the Vendaerosians as “stiff” and “overly-formal” in their descriptions.
 An old saying of Vendaeros is, “Hasty words make for discordant actions.”

 There has also been a sign language developed by the privileged of Vendaeros who soar the skies on feathery wings.
-First developed by the elite members of the Radiant Host (a unit in the military of Vendaeros that is an all winged elite force) to counter the rigors and inadequacies of speech while high in the sky, it later became adopted by even those sailing on airships.
+First developed by the elite members of the Astral Knights (a unit in the military of Vendaeros that is a combination of airships and a winged elite force) to counter the rigors and inadequacies of speech while high in the sky, it later became adopted by even those sailing on airships.
 This language is called Highspeak.

 Architecture and Art